3GP to TXT Converter

 How accurate is speech recognition from 3GP?

-Accuracy depends on recording quality.
-For clear speech in quiet environments — 85-95%.
-For typical phone recordings — 70-85%.
-For noisy recordings — 50-70%.
+Accuracy depends on recording quality, diction, noise level, and speech rate.
+For clear speech in quiet environments - 85-95%.
+For typical phone recordings - 70-85%.
+For noisy recordings with overlapping speech - 60-80%.
 Results should always be manually reviewed.

 What languages are supported?

-The system recognizes speech in over 90 languages, including English, Spanish, French, German, Chinese, Japanese, Korean, Russian, Turkish, Arabic, and others.
-Language is detected automatically.
+The system supports automatic language detection with recognition of around 100 languages, including English, Spanish, French, German, Chinese, Japanese, Korean, Russian, Turkish, Arabic, and others.
+Best results are achieved on major world languages.

 Can speech from multiple speakers be recognized?